scriptPilot/app-framework/README.md

 ## Documentation

-> Read less, do more - please open a ticket for any open question in our [Issue List](https://github.com/scriptPilot/app-framework/issues).
+> Read less, code more - please open a ticket for any open question in our [Issue List](https://github.com/scriptPilot/app-framework/issues).

 ### Required knowledge